There are 4 ways to get from Vienna to Large Hadron Collider by plane, train, bus, or car

 What companies run services between Vienna, Austria and Large Hadron Collider, France?

-Austrian Airlines, Lufthansa, and two other airlines fly from Vienna International Airport (VIE) to Geneva International Airport (GVA) every 4 hours.
+Austrian Airlines, Swiss, and two other airlines fly from Vienna International Airport (VIE) to Geneva International Airport (GVA) 5 times a day.
 Alternatively, you can take a train from Wien Hbf to Large Hadron Collider via Zuerich Hb, Zürich HB, Genève, Genève, gare Cornavin, and Meyrin, CERN in around 12h 12m.

 - Website